Why Don’t Juries Hear About Insurance in Personal Injury Cases?

 In Pennsylvania, the Rules of Evidence prohibit the mentioning of Insurance in a Personal Injury Trial, period.
 The Insurance Company cannot be named in the lawsuit.
 Only the person or company that caused the accident is a proper defendant.
 During Trial, neither side can discuss whether or not a Defendant is insured or the amount of the insurance coverage.
 No one can disclose that an Insurance Company hired and is paying for the Defense Lawyer and any litigation defense costs.
-The Jury cannot be told that any Verdict will be paid by the Insurance Coverage, not the assets of the defendant.
+The Jury cannot be told that any Verdict will be paid by the Insurance Coverage, not the assets of the Defendant.

 Real Life Examples

 A few years ago, a good friend of mine was on a Jury in a Car Accident case.
 After the trial was over, he told me that, during deliberations, he and his fellow jurors discussed the fact that no Insurance or Insurance Company had been mentioned.
-They assumed that meant there was no insurance, so the woman being sued was paying for the Defense Lawyer and would have to pay any Verdict.
-Of course this was not the case, the Defense Lawyer worked for an Insurance Company and the Verdict would be paid by the Insurance but the jurors didn’t know that.
-My friend said that sympathy for the financial consequences of a verdict against the defendant impacted their award significantly.
+They all assumed that meant there was no insurance, so the woman being sued was paying for the Defense Lawyer and would have to pay any Verdict.
+Of course this was not the case, the Defense Lawyer worked for an Insurance Company and the Verdict would be paid by Insurance, but the jurors didn’t know that.
+My friend said that sympathy for the financial consequences of a verdict against the Defendant impacted their award significantly.

 Last week, I had a Jury Trial and I fear the same confusion may have hurt my case.
 When we picked the Jury, we were allowed to ask the potential jurors questions in a process called Vior Dire to make sure they were unbiased and could decide the case fairly based upon the law and not be unfairly tainted by any prior life experiences.
 I asked the Jury Panel whether any of them had been involved in any Personal Injury claims as a Plaintiff or Defendant and whether that experience would impact their ability to be fair in this case.

-Many of the Jurors responded Yes they had been involved in an injury claim, but that the Insurance took care of it and no one was “sued personally.”
+Many of the Jurors responded Yes they had been involved in an injury claim, but that the Insurance took care of it and “no one was sued personally.”
 This terrified me because the Jury could not be told in my case that the Defendant was insured by State Farm, that State Farm hired the lawyer and paid the experts and that State Farm would be paying their Verdict.
-Instead, I think they may have believed that I was suing the 19 year old Defendant, that there was no insurance and that defense costs and any verdict would be coming out of his pocket.
+Instead, I think they believed that I was suing the 19 year old Defendant, that there was no insurance and that defense costs and any verdict would be coming out of his pocket.

 To me, the system is deceptive and unfairly tilted in favor of the Defense and the Insurance companies.
 The Jury should be told the truth.
 They should know that there is insurance involved.
 It’s not relevant to tell them how much insurance coverage exists.
-Nevertheless, the Jury should not be able to base their decision on the false assumption that the defendant has no insurance coverage.
+Nevertheless, the Jury should not be able to base their decision on the false assumption that the Defendant has no insurance coverage.